CSCI-40500-Summer-2025/Project-4/README.md

 For event organizers or management teams who need to find a common date for an event for any number of people, the SORT Event Resource (SORTER), is a web based availability tool for groups that provides simple survey tools to invitees, and significantly more robust options for organizers, unlike other services such as WhenAvailable or DatePoll.
 Our produce provides weighting anr comparison tools in order to prioritize participants based on the meaningfulness of their participation or attendance as necessary while providing an obfuscated front end that is more friendly to attendees.

-## Prototyping Directions for Demonstration
+## Prototype Directions for Demonstration

 You are organizing a small event.
 We have provided hypothetical RSVP data for a small number of people.
 1. Imagine you know everyone and they have different value to **YOUR** event.